Mfaizl/jsongrapher-pyasd/README.md

 Alternatively, you can download the directory directly.<br>

 ## **0\.
 Plotting a JSON Record**
 It's as simple as one line!
-Then drag a json record into the window to plot.
+Then drag an example JSONGrapher record into the window to plot!
 <pre>
 import JSONGrapher
 JSONGrapher.launch()